-There are many organizations that have benefitted from the generosity of donors and benefactors to the North Shore Community Foundation over the years.
-Below we present a listing of the various funds administered by the Foundation to give you a better idea of the range of organizations and causes supported.
+Many organizations have benefited from the generosity of donors and benefactors through the NSCF over the years.
+You can find a list of various funds administered by the foundation below!

 Arts, Culture and Heritage

 marie pearce (founders) fund (est 1989)

 Marie Pearce was a key force in establishing the North Shore Community Foundation and served as its first president.
 The Fund is a general-purpose fund.
 The income can be directed to any community need, as determined by the Foundation.